Adding a namespaced Rails generator to a standalone Ruby gem

 Before diving into this short explanation of how I implemented the namespaced generator within a ruby gem, it would be a good idea to read this rails guide on generators to have a general understanding of how the basic case works.

-(For those of you who want just the code, here it is: https://github.com/chicks/sugarcrm/commit/183c1b193e6620431826c3b594c568d4592fb0af)
+(For those of you who want just the code, it's here.)

 File storage

-The templates for this generator were put in `rails/generators/sugarcrm/config/templates/`.
+The templates for this generator were put in rails/generators/sugarcrm/config/templates/

-In other words, the base folder for the generator is `namespace/generator`, and will contain the actual generator and the templates folder.
+In other words, the base folder for the generator is namespace/generator

 Namespacing the generator